Help your students picture what you're teaching

 Prospective volunteers are subject to a review of their application, including an interview, prior to participating in BEP programs.
 Volunteers are required to follow the practices defined in the Program Terms and Conditions, which includes being under the supervision of an educator or assigned school staff for any in-school activity.
 As per the policies of our local school boards, volunteers are not required to receive vulnerable sector screening for in-school volunteering because they remain under the supervision of an educator.

-When creating a volunteer opportunity, you can seek volunteers who have specifically indicated an interest in volunteering virtually.
+When requesting a Speaker, you can indicate whether your request is for in-person or virtual volunteers.
 As it relates to the Covid-19 pandemic, educators are expected to only request volunteers for in-person volunteering when it is allowed by their school or school board.